hsf-training/analysis-essentials/git/02-setup.md

 exercises: 0
 questions:
 - "How do I get set up to use Git?"
-objectives:
+---
+# Setting Up Git

+{% objectives "Learning Objectives" %}
 - "Configure `git` the first time it is used on a computer."
 - "Understand the meaning of the `--global` configuration flag."
----
-# Setting Up Git
+{% endobjectives %}

 When we use Git on a new computer for the first time, we need to configure a few things.
 Below are a few examples